disooqi/Labeeb/README.md

+A machine learning engine designed and developed to be both easy use and code readabl.
+It a straight forward implememntation of different algorithms and techniques of machine learning.

-Detailed implemention of of Neural Network for educational purboses perpouses
+Detailed implemention of Neural Network for educational purboses

 Backpropagation is implemented in boring detail such that derivative steps is taken carefully and without any implicit or hidden details